Avalon Airport: Bus

-In 2017, Skybus launched services from the Melbourne CBD and Geelong to Avalon Airport.
+Skybus operates direct services to Southern Cross station in Melbourne, with an intermediate stop in Werribee.
+Prior to Skybus commencing operations in 2017, the service was operated by Sita Buslines.

-From June 2014 to December 2018, the Sunbus service was operated by Sita Buslines.
-It connected Avalon with Melbourne, Werribee and Geelong.
+Public bus services are operated to Avalon by CDC Geelong on behalf of Transport Victoria.
+Route 18 runs between the airport and Lara station, providing a connection with V/Line trains to Geelong and Southern Cross via Sunshine.
+This service commenced on 15 March 2026.

 Future rail connection

 In May 2011, the Victorian Minister for Public Transport committed $3 million for the planning of a rail link to Avalon Airport.
 In January 2013, three route options were presented.
-The railway line would start by running along the existing Port Fairy railway line, and then divert towards Avalon Airport, south of Little River, at one of three locations.
+The railway line would start by running along the existing Warrnambool railway line, and then divert towards Avalon Airport, south of Little River, at one of three locations.
 The eastern option would see the line break away closer to Melbourne, near Cherry Swamp Road and Little River.
-The central option would place the diversion 2.5 kilometres southwest, near Peak School Road at Lara.
+The central option would place the diversion 2.5 km southwest, near Peak School Road at Lara.
 The western route option would divert from the existing line closer to Geelong, at Plains Road, Lara.
 Each of the three routes would run over the Princes Freeway, north east of the Beach Road interchange at Little River, running under the flight path to a new station inside the terminal.
-The government would need to acquire private farmland to complete the link and is considering a number different options, including a light rail service, automated driverless trains used at several international airports.
+The government would need to acquire private farmland to complete the link and is considering a number different options, including a light rail service or an automated driverless trains as used at several international airports.

 In August 2013, the state government indicated that it may alter its election promise to build the $250 million railway line to Avalon Airport, and instead create a cheaper light rail link from Melbourne's south-west.
 Department documents show the government is now considering other options to meet interim demand, such as light rail, buses, or "driverless transport options which are used at many airports around the world".

 In September 2023, Avalon Airport called for an alternate plan which would see an infill airport station built along the existing Geelong line, with a new road for shuttle buses to connect it directly with the airport.
 The plan was costed at $140 million with Avalon Airport CEO Tony Brun proposing to split the cost three ways between the airport, the state and federal governments.

 In May 2024, due to delays with the construction of the Melbourne Airport Rail link, State Treasurer Tim Pallas suggested that Avalon Airport could receive funding for a new rail link instead if Melbourne Airport is unable to agree on its station design.